 First up, a friendly reminder that I'm not a doctor and I have no idea if any medical interventions are the right choice for you.
 I'm just another sweaty gal trying to ride this thing out.
 Hot flashes are just one of many surprising and not-at-all-fun aspects of perimenopause.
 I'm only going to talk about hot flashes here since that's the only one that can be addressed with clothes.
 (Though I will suggest that you watch a few YouTube videos about facial hair removal if that's something you're dealing with.)

 OK, so hot flashes.
 Your hormones trick your body into thinking you're overheated, and so you start sweating because that's what your body does so that you don't die from being too hot (or something - not a doctor).
 I found hot flashes hilarious for the first few months, but that didn't last.
 So I looked into how I could make them more tolerable.

 Night Sweats?
 No Problem

 Night sweats are just hot flashes that happen when you're trying to sleep.
 They wake you up and then you're exhausted the next day.
 Your mileage may vary, but I haven't been awoken by night sweats since I got moisture wicking pajamas.
 The fabric wicks the sweat away from my skin and I sleep right through it.
 The loose, flowy design also helps here.

 You can buy PJs specifically designed for this, or you can go with something in a fabric that just happens to be moisture wicking - like bamboo, modal, or Ralmtex.
 Ralmtex is also made to regulate your body temperature.
 We have a few pieces in that are perfect for this.
-These pieces aren't strictly sleepwear, but they're comfortable enough to sleep in.
+They aren't strictly sleepwear, but they're comfortable enough to sleep in.
 The very first time I wore one of our Ralmtex Sleep Kaftans, I had a hot flash, but didn't feel icky at all.